galtproject/galtproject-docs/en/Whitepaper.md

 Each Token cointains geospatial data and represents particular land plot, whole building, room or several rooms.

 There are four types of tokens:
 - land plots tokens - represent particular land plot with unique geographical coordinates.
 Each token stores information about the boundaries of the land plot in smart contract in the form of coordinates of the vertices of the plot.
 Token contains accurate coordinates in different form: Latitide and Longitude, UTM or Universal Transverse Mercator and Geohash.
 Coordinates are three-dimensional.
-Every point of land plot has an Altitude coordinate in metres above sea level.
+Every point of land plot has an Altitude coordinate.
 All this information is stored on Ethereum blockchain;
 ![Accurate land plots coordinates in smart contract](https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-2.2-vector-08-big.png)
 - whole building tokens  - represents whole bulding and contains it's geographical coordinates and other identification data.
 Information of bulding topology is stored in IPLD by using IPFS protocol;
 ![Accurate Buildings coordinates and topology in smart contract](https://github.com/galtproject/galtproject-docs/blob/master/images/key-features-2.2-6-vector-06-big.png)